maduhu/Documentation/ILP/README.md

 2. A country or location prefix.
 In most cases, this can be an [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code.
 The code `ZZZ` represents demo instances.
 If there is any doubt, the operator of the IST chooses which code to use.
 3. A unique identifier for the DFSP.
 The DFSP should suggest a code, and the operator of the IST should confirm that the code is not already in use by another DFSP in the same instance (that is, with the same country/location prefix).
 Valid characters for the DFSP's segment identifier are alphabetic (A-Z, upper or lower case, case sensitive), digits 0-9, underscore (`_`), tilde (`~`), and dash (`-`).
 The DFSP identifier should be kept short since the entire address has to fit in 1023 characters, including any sub-account addressing or invoicing information; a good DFSP identifier should be about 20 characters or less.

-Example address prefix for "DFSP 1" in a test instance: `private.l1p.ZZZ.dfsp1.`
+#### Example address prefix for "DFSP 1" in a test instance
+ `private.l1p.ZZZ.dfsp1.`

 The address of a customer account should be the DFSP's prefix and the customer's account number.
-(It's fine to have additional dot-separated segments after the account number to indicate more information about the purpose or destination of a payment.)
+(It's acceptable to have additional dot-separated segments after the account number to indicate more information about the purpose or destination of a payment.)

-Example customer account address for a "medical benefits" sub-account: `private.l1p.ZZZ.dfsp1.849702568.medical`
+#### Example customer account address for a "medical benefits" sub-account
+`private.l1p.ZZZ.dfsp1.849702568.medical`

 ## Data Formats

 Interledger standards are defined using Abstract Syntax Notation One (ASN.1) as defined in ITU X.680 and encoded with Octet Encoding Rules (OER) as defined in ITU X.696.
 By relying on ASN.1 we can take advantage of highly sophisticated tooling which allows us to verify the integrity of our specifications and the correctness of our implementations.
 By encoding with OER we ensure that parsers are very simple to write, wire formats are compact and encoding/decoding performance is excellent.

-Further reading:
+## More information

 - [ASN1 Introduction](http://www.oss.com/asn1/resources/asn1-made-simple/introduction.html)
 - [OER Overview](http://www.oss.com/asn1/resources/books-whitepapers-pubs/Overview%20of%20OER.pdf).